 1. Who are USC Pre-Law services and events open to?
 Can anyone attend?

 USC Pre-Law services and events are available exclusively to current USC students as well as USC alumni.
+There is no requirement in terms of major or minor to partake in Pre-Law services.

 2. What are the important components of the law school application?

 i.
 LSAT- The LSAT is a standardized test that is administered four times a year.
 The test helps law schools make sound admission decisions by providing a standard measure of acquired reading and verbal reasoning skills that are essential for success in law school.
-The test consists of logical reasoning, logic
+The test consists of logical reasoning, logic games, reading comprehension, and a writing section.

 ii.
 Credential Assembly Services Transcripts - CAS assembles data derived from candidates' transcripts and LSATs.
 CAS places grades from institutions with varying grade point systems on the same scale to allow the law schools to evaluate all students on a more or less equivalent basis.
 The Service combines information from all transcripts you send, so credits that may not be computed in your current undergraduate GPA will be calculated in the CAS report of your GPA.
 Applicants are required to submit transcripts from all post-secondary institutions (including any community college courses).

 iii.
 Letters of Recommendation/Evaluations - LSAC now has a letter of recommendation and evaluation service offered as a convenience to recommendation writers and law schools.
 Applicants can request letters of recommendations/evaluations from professors, employers, etc. and have their recommendations/evaluations stored in their LSAC account for when they are ready to apply to law school.
+Applicants should expect to have at least two recommendations for most schools.

 iv.
 Personal Statement – Because most law schools don’t conduct in-person interviews, the personal statement is what law schools use to determine an applicant’s personality, writing skills, passions, and goals.
 It is an applicant’s one (and maybe only) opportunity to share with the law school who you are as a person and what contributions you would make to their student body.